nurujjamanpollob/PhpStarter/README.md

 Download the <b>PHP Runtime Binaries</b> from here: <a href="https://www.php.net/downloads.php">https://www.php.net/downloads.php</a>.
 After that, create a folder named php or whatever else you like, in your preferred directory, and avoid whitespaqce in directory names, it may make conflict.

 Copy all binaries and folders to your preffered PATH.
 After that, add the directory in your <b>environment variable</b>.
-Then, ope your Terminal and

- verify your installation using this command:
+Then, open your Terminal and verify your installation using this command:

   <pre><code> php -v </code></pre>

 If its output PHP version, your environment is configured successfully.
-The, next example is to run <b>(.)php</b> files.
+In the next, we are going to run <b>(.)php</b> files.

 ## Running PHP file

 Open Terminal and <b>cd</b> to downloaded project directory.

-This command will run <a href="https://github.com/nurujjamanpollob/PhpStarter/blob/master/hello-world.php">hello-world.php</a>:
+After that, use this command to run <a href="https://github.com/nurujjamanpollob/PhpStarter/blob/master/hello-world.php">hello-world.php</a>, as example:

   <pre><code> php -f hello-world.php </code></pre>